CallumCarmicheal/CommonMVC-PHP-Framework/readme.md

 		Namespace: TestProjectNamespace\Controllers\Home
 		Class: HelloController
 		Method: World
-		Returns: MVCResult
+		Returns: MVCResult|string

-# Please Note(s)
+# Please Note
-The controller names are case-insensitive so you're controller can be named however you like as long as the controller is spelt correctly.
+The controller names are case-insensitive so you're controller can be named however you like as long as the controller is spelt correctly!